Skip navigation

 Lisocabtagene maraleucelcomes as a suspension (liquid) to be injected intravenously (into a vein) by a doctor or nurse in a doctor's office or infusion center.
 It is usually given as two infusions over a total period of up to 30 minutes as a one-time dose.
 Before you receive your lisocabtagene maraleucel dose, your doctor or nurse will administer other chemotherapy medications to prepare your body for lisocabtagene maraleucel.

 Before your dose of lisocabtagene maraleucel injection is to be given, a sample of your white blood cells will be taken at a cell collection center using a procedure called leukapheresis (a process that removes white blood cells from the body).
 Because this medication is made from your own cells, it must be given only to you.
 It is important to be on time and to not to miss your scheduled cell collection appointment(s) or to receive your treatment dose.
-You should plan to stay near where you received your lisocabtagene maraleucel treatment for at least 4 weeks after your dose.
+Your healthcare provider will check you daily for at least 10 days after you receive your lisocabtagene maraleucel dose to monitor you for any side effects.
+You should also plan to stay near where you received your lisocabtagene maraleucel treatment for at least 4 weeks after your dose.
 Your healthcare provider will check to see if your treatment is working and monitor you for any possible side effects.
 Talk to your doctor about how to prepare for leukapheresis and what to expect during and after the procedure.

 Other uses for this medicine